amyduguid2/Maths_and_Stats/Maths_Coursework.md

 ```

 ## Question 7 - Differential Expression with a Single Covariate

+Using the code from Q5, perform a regression-based differential
+expression analysis between all normal and tumour samples using Poisson
+regression.
+Use the tissue type as the only covariate.
+Plot the
+appropriate log10 p-value from your analysis.

 ``` r
 #count number of rows in matrix to loop through each gene